Amourspirit/python-ooouno/README.rst

 When using ooo as typings then import from ``ooo.lo`` or ``ooo.csslo``.

-When using ooo interactivly such as creating structs, enums, singletons, const classes then import from ``ooo.dyn`` or ``ooo.cssdyn``.
+When using ooo interactively such as creating struts, enums, singletons, const classes then import from ``ooo.dyn`` or ``ooo.cssdyn``.

 Development